caloni/journal/content/posts/windows-internals/index.md

 for Windows Apps (those hosting the Windows Runtime), Suspended normally occurs when the app loses its foreground status by being minimized by the user.
 Such processes are suspended after 5 seconds so that they don’t consume any CPU or networking resources, thus allowing the new foreground app to get all machine resources.
 This is especially important for battery-powered devices, such as tablets and phones.

 the Windows subsystem is a required component for any Windows system, even on server systems with no interactive users logged in.
 Because of this, the process is marked as a critical process (which means if it exits for any reason, the system crashes).

+The kernel separates itself from the rest of the executive by implementing OS mechanisms and avoiding policy making.
+It leaves nearly all policy decisions to the executive, with the exception of thread scheduling and dispatching, which the kernel implements.

+Most executive-level objects encapsulate one or more kernel objects, incorporating their kernel-defined attributes.

+The kernel uses a data structure called the kernel processor control region (KPCR) to store processor-specific data.

+To provide easy access to the KPCR, the kernel stores a pointer to it in the fs register on 32-bit Windows and in the gs register on an x64 Windows system.

+Finally, WDF has been open-sourced by Microsoft, and at the time of this writing is available on GitHub at https://github.com/Microsoft/Windows-Driver-Frameworks.

+To list the installed drivers, run the System Information tool (Msinfo32.exe).
+To launch this tool, click Start and then type Msinfo32 to locate it.
+Under System Summary, expand Software Environment and open System Drivers.

+Alternatively, you can list the currently loaded device drivers by selecting the System process in Process Explorer and opening the DLL view.

+When you’re troubleshooting or going through a system analysis, it’s useful to be able to map the execution of individual system threads back to the driver or even to the subroutine that contains the code.
+For example, on a heavily loaded file server, the System process will likely consume considerable CPU time.
+But knowing that when the System process is running, “some system thread” is running isn’t enough to determine which device driver or OS component is running.

+So if threads in the System process are running, first determine which ones are running (for example, with the Performance Monitor or Process Explorer tools).
+Once you find the thread (or threads) that is running, look up in which driver the system thread began execution.
+This at least tells you which driver likely created the thread.
+For example, in Process Explorer, right-click the System process and select Properties.
+Then, in the Threads tab, click the CPU column header to view the most active thread at the top.
+Select this thread and click the Module button to see the file from which the code on the top of stack is running.
+Because the System process is protected in recent versions of Windows, Process Explorer is unable to show a call stack.

+The master Smss.exe performs the following one-time initialization steps: 1.
+It marks the process and the initial thread as critical.
+If a process or thread marked critical exits for any reason, Windows crashes.

+Windows 10 provides a biometric credential provider: face recognition, known as Windows Hello.

+Upon successful authentication, Lsass.exe calls a function in the SRM (for example, NtCreateToken) to generate an access token object that contains the user’s security profile.
+If User Account Control (UAC) is used and the user logging on is a member of the administrators group or has administrator privileges, Lsass.exe will create a second, restricted version of the token.
+This access token is then used by Winlogon to create the initial process(es) in the user’s session.